We stay nimble in today’s markets because of our network of experts. Get to know us.

 Indeed, Christine has devoted a great part of her career to advocating for freedom of expression and an unfettered press.
-She has been honored to teach concepts in responsible journalism around the world at the invitation of the United States Department of State.
-She was elected 2006-07 national president of the Society of Professional Journalists, one of the United States’ largest and oldest journalism organizations with nearly 10,000 members and a multimillion-dollar budget during her tenure.
+She has been honored to teach concepts in responsible journalism around the world at the invitation of the United States Department of State and more than two dozen colleges and universities.
+In 2006-07, she was the sixth woman in 100 years to be elected national president of the Society of Professional Journalists, one of the United States’ largest and oldest journalism organizations with nearly 10,000 members and a multimillion-dollar budget during her tenure.

-She’s also a very proud mommy of two rambunctious children.
-“Christie Tatum is one of the most forward-thinking journalists and leaders I’ve worked with,” says Molly McDonough, editor and publisher of the ABA Journal.
+Christine is also a very proud mommy of two children.
+“Christie Tatum is one of the most forward-thinking journalists and leaders I’ve worked with,” says Molly McDonough, former editor and publisher of the ABA Journal.
 “She embraces change and is especially adept at seeing the big picture, making connections and leveraging resources.”

 Vice President of Business Development

 Media Salad often works with companies that are exploring new markets and new directions.
 Sometimes their projects require additional strategic resources or business consulting.
 David Downes is a senior executive highly experienced in business development, strategic sales and marketing, general management and profit and loss responsibility.

 He has helped launch startups and has presided over large companies.
 Mr. Downes has formerly served as vice president and general manager of market information products for US West, general manager of manufacturing and editorial technology for Time Inc. Magazines and as director of new business development for Time Warner Cable.

 Evelyne is a communications and marketing specialist based in North Carolina.
 Before moving south, she served for more than 16 years as the associate director of communications at Latin School of Chicago, one of that city’s top private schools.